10 Luxury Dive Resorts in the Maldives That Take Sustainability Seriously

 As currents move from east to west, they carry nutrient-rich plankton, luring manta rays to the western atolls.
 On the eastern side of the archipelago, divers can spot various shark species enjoying the abundant food supply.

 In contrast, the southwest monsoon from June to November changes the current direction, making the western side the go-to for diving.
-While visibility can still be great, the seas can get rough with swells up to two metres during peak rainy season.
+While visibility can still be great, the seas can get rough with swells up to two metres during the peak rainy season.

 However, this is also when Hanifaru Bay thrives, providing amazing opportunities to see whale sharks and manta rays in the nutrient-rich waters.